Skip to main content

 Who Has the Right of Way in a Michigan Parking Lot?

-Different areas of a parking lot have their own right-of-way rules.
+Different areas of parking lots have their own right-of-way rules.
 The location of a parking lot accident can help determine who had the right of way and who was at fault.

 Pedestrian Right of Way